Survey (Leadgen) CPA Offers: Market Size, Benchmarks, and Monetization Role (2024–2026)

 • primary value lies in incremental monetization, not core conversion

-How do survey CPA offers work in a funnel?
+How do survey CPA offers fit into affiliate funnels?

 They help recover value from users who would otherwise drop off.